Search Our Website:

 Companies that violate this rule may be subject to civil penalties.

 Each Commissioner was able to offer comments when announcing their vote.
-Commissioners Khan, Slaughter, and Bedoya fully supported the Final Rule for all the reasons that are laid out in the Final Rule explanation.
+Commissioners Khan, Slaughter, and Bedoya fully supported the Final Rule for all the reasons that are laid out in the Final Rule supplementary information. .
 Commissioners Holyoke and Ferguson both opposed the Final Rule on the basis that the FTC does not have the power or authority to promulgate such a rule, pointing to case law that support this position.
 Both argued that Congress must be the one to issue such a rule or very clearly give the FTC such authority.
 Commissioner Holyoke also noted that she was “disappointed” the Commission used its scarce resources on this effort.
 Commissioner Khan, in her comments, disagreed and pointed to conflicting case law that supports the authority of the FTC to promulgate this rule.

 Buchanan will continue to follow the developments relating to the rule and the anticipated lawsuit.
 Buchanan attorneys are always available to advise companies on these issues.